Aims and Scope

 All submissions must have a clear issue or problem that is addressed, and must make reference to the relevant literature.
 Where applicable methodology, results and evaluation of findings must be clearly discussed and related to the wider field or literature.
 Submissions relating local studies should make clear the applicability to a wider context and international readership.

 The journal is indexed (full text) with Sabinet and African Journals Online (AJOL).
 It is also included in the Directory of Open Access Journals, WorldCat, Sherpa-Romeo, and the Norwegian List (Level 1).
+As of 2019, the journal will also be indexed by SCOPUS.

 Open Access Policy